 If you are looking for sedation dentistry in the St. Louis area, Smile On Dental Studio can help.
 Dr. Chris Hill can help you find the right sedation that meets your needs while limiting unnecessary side effects.

-For help getting relief from dental anxiety in St. Louis, please call (314) 678-7876 or use our online form to request an appointment with Smile On Dental Studio at our locations in downtown St. Louis or in Richmond Heights, MO.
+For help getting relief from dental anxiety in St. Louis, please call (314) 678-7876 or use our online form to request an appointment with Smile On Dental Studio at our St. Louis location in Richmond Heights, MO.